 The gums are an often-neglected part of oral health.
-While many people focus on their teeth and the prevention of cavities, it is just as important to think about gum swelling.
+While many people focus on their teeth and the prevention of cavities, it is just as important to think about gum swelling around the tooth.

 There are several signs that people may notice that could clue them into a larger problem with their gums.
 Examples of these include: